Daily Almanac for

 usage: the act of disturbing the mind or body; "his carelessness could have caused an ecological upset"; "she was unprepared for this sudden overthrow of their normal way of living"

-3. disorder, upset, condition, status
+3. disorder, upset, physical condition, physiological state, physiological condition

 4. upset, swage, tool

-usage: a tool used to thicken or spread (the end of a bar or a rivet etc.) by forging or hammering or swaging
+usage: a tool used to thicken or spread metal (the end of a bar or a rivet etc.) by forging or hammering or swaging

 5. upset, overturn, turnover, inversion, upending